LasithaL/Election-Analysis/README.md

 ### Deliverables
 The data file will be analyzed for the following.
 1. The total number of votes cast.
 2. A complete list of candidates who received votes.
 3. The total number of votes each candidate received.
-    4. Percentage of votes each candidate won.
+4. Percentage of votes each candidate won
 5. The winner of the election based on popular vote.
 6. The turnout of voter by county.
 7. Percentage of voters from each county based on the total turnout.
 8. The county with the highest voter turnout.
 The analyzed data then will be displayed to computer screen and stored into a text file for future reference.

 ## Resources
 A data source, software and a repository were using as resources during this project.
 - Data Source: The election results were provided through a data file election_results.csv, a comma separated value file.
-    - Sofware:
+- Sofware
-        - Python 3.7: Python 3.7 was utilized as the analysis package where the election result data was manpulated.
+    1. Python 3.7: Python 3.7 was utilized as the analysis package where the election result data was manpulated.
-        - Visual Studios Code 1.61.1: The text editor where the code for the analysis algorithms was written.
+    2. Visual Studios Code 1.61.1: The text editor where the code for the analysis algorithms was written.
 - Repository: GitHub was used as the repository to store, update and share the code with the project group.

 ## Election Results
 The election was held over three counties where three candidates competed for the position.
 A summary data is provided below.